duhangokce/duhangokce/README.md

 - 👋 Hi, I’m @duhangokce
 - 👀 I’m interested in Artificial Intelligence, Cyber Security and, Psychology
-- 🌱 I’m currently learning Python & Machine Learning
+- 🌱 I’m currently learning Java
 - 📫 How to reach me ...

 <!---